-Learn how to make Strawberry Cupcakes with Strawberry Cream Cheese Frosting with real strawberries from scratch without using strawberry Jello.
+Learn how to make small batch Strawberry Cupcakes with Strawberry Cream Cheese Frosting with real strawberries from scratch without using strawberry Jello.
+Makes 6 cupcakes.

 When I think of strawberry cupcakes, I think of pink.
 Although the food coloring isn’t necessary, I did add a few drops for presentation.
 The strawberry cream cheese frosting, however, is naturally pink from using fresh strawberries.

 If you don’t want a double strawberry cupcake, you can also top them with Small Batch Chocolate Frosting.

 For the cream cheese frosting, it’s important you follow the directions and cook the strawberries down enough; otherwise, your frosting will be too runny.
 Yes, you will actually need to measure it and keep cooking until it’s right.
 Please trust me on this.

 Speaking of runny, my kitchen was really warm thanks to a broken air conditioner, so I chilled the frosting for 15 minutes before piping.
 You may or may not need to do this step, depending on the temperature of your kitchen.
 Use your best judgment.